rudojaksa/xx/README.md

 ### `/tmp` directory

-We try to put all X and pulseaudio runtime data to the `/tmp` and remove it at the end of the session.
-This way we achieve:
+`Xx` tries to put all X and all pulseaudio runtime data into `/tmp` and remove them at the end of the session.
+This way:

  * no waste data are stored,
  * data are together, easier to inspect!

-### `rc` files
+### `rc` startup files

-The `dbusrc` and `pulserc` files for the startup of daemons daemons allow the "fire-and-forget" approach.
-If something in these less-important services fails, it will not stop the X from starting, if something takes too long, it will not slow down the main routine.
+The `dbusrc` and `pulserc` files for the startup of daemons allow the "fire-and-forget" approach.
+If something in these "less-important" services fails, it will not stop the X from starting.
+If something takes too long, it will not slow-down the main routine.

 ### Limitations

-This `xx` is written only for the display `:0`.
+`Xx` is written only for the display `:0`.

 ### See also